wdemarest/strogsvr/README.md

 * restart - shuts down any running server and starts it up fresh, with auto-restarting
 * status - tells the server status
 * log - shows the server's log file
+* login - connects you to the server shell
+* fetch - copies all important server files to local archive

 # To sign players up